DeNA/Anjin/README.md

 <dl>
   <dt>Lifespan</dt><dd>Specifies the execution time limit in seconds.
 Defaults to 300 seconds, 0 specifies unlimited operation.
-        This item can also be overridden from the commandline (see below).</dd>
+        This item can also be overridden from the command line (see below).</dd>
   <dt>Exit Code</dt><dd>Select the exit code used when Autopilot lifespan expires.</dd>
   <dt>Custom Exit Code</dt><dd>Specify the exit code as an integer value.</dd>
   <dt>Message</dt><dd>Message sent by the Reporter when Autopilot lifespan expires.</dd>